feidman/sdcamp/README.md

  * Current release is 1.0.0 2012.1.12 (40 pages)

 # How to generate book by yourself #

+**CodingWithMe** training slides [write book in markdown](http://www.slideshare.net/larrycai/write-book-in-markdown) can be used as reference to understand the technology behind it.

 Please check [BUILD.md](https://github.com/larrycai/sdcamp/blob/master/BUILD.md) for how to making ebooks and pdf by yourself.